thosgood/thosgood.github.io/_posts/2018-03-12-spectra-part-3.md

 I haven't really talked much about spectra here, but the definition of an **infinite loop space** in Vogt is the same as the definition of an $\Omega$-spectrum in the previous post.
 Vogt mentions (5.2) that if $X$ is an infinite loop space then $Y\mapsto[Y,X_n]^\bullet$ defines a cohomology theory, and that any cohomology theory arises in this way.
-This all seems really nice, but I'm not entirely certain how complicated a proof of this is.
+This all seems really nice, but I'm not entirely certain how complicated a proof of this is, or how trivial this statement is.